 There are a few other things that we need to look for in people interested in participating in this study.
 If your child is interested, the research coordinator will ask you some more questions to see if this study is an option for your child.

 The study will take place at Holland Bloorview Kids Rehabilitation Hospital and the Hospital for Sick Children in Toronto.
 This study is a summer camp that uses constraint induced movement or CIMT for short.
 It includes therapy directed at improving the strength, use and control of your child’s affected hand.
-There will be 16 kids taking part in the study at Holland Bloorview over the course of two years (2018 and 2019).
-Eight individuals will take part in the summer of 2018 and another 8 will take part in the summer of 2019.
+There will be up to 28 kids taking part in the study at Holland Bloorview over the course of three years (2018-2022 - extended due to COVID-19).
 Participants will also have a 50/50 chance of receiving tDCS or a pretend sham version during the CIMT camp. tDCS works by wearing a headband with wires attached to a machine.
 The headband gives a small amount of electricity (or stimulation) on the head.
 The tDCS brain stimulation is safe and does not hurt.

 Before the camp, participants will come to Holland Bloorview to complete a few tests and activities with a research occupational therapist (OT), who will assess your child’s arm and hand movement and function.
 This will take about 3-4 hours to complete.
 Your child will also be given an activity motion watch to wear and will be required to wear the watch for the full 2 weeks of the camp.
 This watch will monitor all of the activities your child does with their arms and hands.
 Participants will also need to answer some questions about their motor function goals, how they are feeling and what kind of activities they do at home and school.
 This will take about 30 minutes to complete.
 Additionally, your child will have pictures of their brain taken at the Hospital for Sick Children that will take about 1 hour to complete.